 Why do we need a development fund?

-All schools face very considerable financial pressures in the current economic climate as a result of the Government’s controls on public sector spending.
-Over the last 3-4 years most schools have faced budget reductions in real terms; Langley Grammar School has seen its per-pupil funding reduced year on year while costs have risen.
-For the 2016-17 academic year we have had to reduce our expenditure by approximately £200,000 simple to balance our budget - that is the equivalent of losing 4-5 teachers.
+All schools continue to face very considerable financial pressures in the current economic climate as a result of the Government’s controls on public sector spending in recent years.
+Over the last 5 years most schools have faced budget reductions in real terms; Langley Grammar School saw its per-pupil funding reduced year on year while costs have risen.
+For example, in the 2016-17 academic year we had to reduce our expenditure by approximately £200,000 simple to balance our budget - that is the equivalent of losing 4-5 teachers.
 Since then we have used reserves to maintain the level of educational provision we believe your sons and daughters deserve.
 The current position is more positive, but this year we have an unexpected challenge in the meeting the additional costs of the coronavirus pandemic.

 How is the fund used?

 Our Development Fund has charitable status and is used to provide some resources and to support small-scale development projects.
 In recent years the fund has supported improvements to Sixth Form facilities and the sound, lighting and staging in the main Hall.
 It has also funded an Apple Mac network for creative arts, the installation of a long-jump pit and a number of other smaller projects in addition to the purchase of teaching and learning resources.